deargle/deargle.github.io/vita.md

 ### Habituation and Generalization Studies

-Describes full "academic stack" development for web-based field experiments, including data collection, analysis, and hypothesis testing.
+This example describes what I call Full "Academic Stack" Development that I have done for one of the research projects in my cybersecurity stream.
+It includes the creation of web-based field experiments, data collection, analysis, and hypothesis testing.

-* I used npm and yarn for javascript package management, and git / github for source code control.
+* I used `npm` and `yarn` for javascript package management, and `git` / `github` for source code control.
-* Each "modal" (popup) in this study shares common code, so I used webpack to let me write javascript classes with inheritance.
-Webpack and grunt scripts also build and bundle the source javascript and scss files, bootstrap for css and modals.
+* Each "modal" (popup) in this study shares common code, so I used `webpack` to let me write javascript classes with inheritance. `webpack` and `grunt` scripts also build and bundle the source javascript and `scss` files that are used by the modals.
-* The front-end uses jquery / d3 / underscore for interactivity.
+* The front-end uses `jquery` / `d3` / `underscore` for interactivity.
-* The web task dynamically loads page elements, in order to keep responsivity high.
-  I used python Flask app for serving the task, and for running a json api that the client-side javascript talks to.
+* The web task dynamically loads page elements in order to keep responsivity high.
+I used python `Flask` for serving the task and for running a json api that the client-side javascript calls.
-* User data is stored in a mysql/postgres db (depending on the server host).
-The database is built automatically and interfaced with by python code using sqlalchemy.
+* User data is stored in a `mysql`/`postgres` database (depending on the server host).
+The database is built automatically and interfaced with by python code using `sqlalchemy`.
 * The task integrates a Qualtrics survey.
-Data is passed to the survey via web url parameters, so each participant's identifier gets recorded into the qualtrics data for matching later.
+Data is passed to the survey via web url parameters, so each participant's identifier gets recorded into the Qualtrics data for matching later.
-* The task is deployed to Heroku, Salesforce's platform-as-a-service solution, which runs containerized applications on AWS hardware.
+* The task is deployed to Heroku, Salesforce's platform-as-a-service solution.
+  This runs containerized applications on AWS hardware.
-* I wrote "campaign" functionality to automate staggered posting of tasks to AWS mechanical turk. using python boto3 via the psiturk library.
+* I wrote "campaign" functionality to automate staggered posting of tasks to AWS Mechanical Turk, using the python `boto3` library integrated with the `psiturk` library.
-* At analysis time, I query data using sqlalchemy.
-After parsing json datastrings, I join multiple tables -- task behavior, mouse-tracking data, and survey data -- using pandas dataframes.
+* At analysis time, I queried data using `sqlalchemy`.
+After parsing json datastrings, I use `pandas` DataFrames to merge together task behavior, mouse-tracking data, and survey data tables.
 I save these to csv files.
-* I did statistical analysis primarily in R, using the tidyverse collection of packages (dplyr, ggplot2).
-I created models using `glm` and `lm`, and I specified followup contrasts using `emmeans`.
-I rendered a report using r-markdown, via `knitr`.
+* I did statistical analysis primarily in `R`, using the `tidyverse` collection of packages (`dplyr`, `ggplot2`, etc.).
+I created models using `glm` and `lm`, and I specified follow-up contrasts using `emmeans`.
+I used `knitr` to render a report from an r-markdown file.

 ### Studies on confirmation bias for readers of online news

+This example demonstrates consuming cloud-computing services -- specifically, stringing together several AWS cloud computing services in order to capture mouse-tracking data for a web-based field experiment.

 * I manually downloaded snapshots of dozens of news articles from various online publication sources.
 Then I wrote python classes for each publication source to scrape the articles' content, headlines, and header image.
-This data was stored in a mongodb.
+This data was stored in a `mongodb`.
-* I created an api that could display article content as if from any source, using Flask templates.
+* I created an api that could display article content as if from any source, using `Flask` templates.
-* I collected mouse-tracking data while participants read news articles, and posted it to AWS firehose via an AWS api gateway.
-The firehose stored data in s3.
-This was crawled with AWS glue, to create query-able AWS Athena tables.
+* I collected mouse-tracking data while participants read news articles, and posted it to `AWS firehose` via an `AWS api gateway`.
+Firehose stored data in `s3`.
+This was crawled with `AWS glue`, to create query-able `AWS Athena` tables.
 * I used Python scripts to query the Athena tables, and to group the mouse-tracking data by article-interaction, based on timestamps recorded in task-tracking data.
-I used R scripts to automate statistical analysis, using `lme4` for linear mixed models, since the data was of repeated-measures nature.
+I used `R` scripts to automate statistical analysis, using `lme4` for linear mixed models, since the data was of repeated-measures nature.

 ### Topological Data Analysis for a Nomological Network of IS Survey Items

+This example demonstrates some of my experience with using machine learning packages for research.

-* I computed semantic space embeddings for IS survey items, using embedding libraries such as word2vec and GloVe.
+* I computed semantic space embeddings for IS survey items, using embedding libraries such as `word2vec` and `GloVe`.
-* I used sklearn to feed the data through various modeling algorithms, including neural nets (Tensorflow).
+* I used `sklearn` to feed the data through various modeling algorithms.
 I also fit models using DataRobot's AutoML platform.
 * I wrote a script to use python to interact with a Java trained ML model downloaded from DataRobot
-* Then, I used numpy and scipy to pull together model predictions from DataRobot
+* Then, I used `numpy` and `scipy` to pull together model predictions from DataRobot
-* I applied various dimensionality reduction techniques (projections) to get from 11k to 3- or 2-dimensions, using sklearn IsolationForest, T-SNE, PCA, L2norm, etc.
+* I applied various dimensionality reduction techniques (projections) to get from 11-thousand down to 3- or 2-dimensions, using various `sklearn` manifolds, including IsolationForest, `t-SNE`, l2-norm, and PCA.
-* I calculated shortest walking distances between all item-pairs from the graph. scipy to do distance calculations (such as pdist, and csgraph shortest_path)
+* I used `scipy.sparse.csgraph.shortest_path` to calculate shortest walking distances between all item-pairs from the graph, which I prepared using
+`scipy.spatial.distance.pdist`.
-* I used the  _Mapper_ algorithm (via python KeplerMapper library) to divide the projection into a grid of hyperspheres -- Agglomerative clustering performed on each cluster to obtain nodes.
-Overlapping nodes are linked, creating a graph.
+* I used the  _Mapper_ algorithm (via python `KeplerMapper` library) to divide the projection into a grid of hyperspheres.
+Then I used agglomerative clustering (via `sklearn.cluster.AgglomerativeClustering`) on each cluster to obtain nodes.
+I linked overlapping nodes, creating a "graph."
-* I (inadvertently) became a core developer of the python KeplerMapper library.
+* I became a core developer of the scikit-tda python KeplerMapper library.
-* I used KeplerMapper to visualize the graph using javascript d3-force graph.
+* I used KeplerMapper to visualize the graph using javascript `d3-force` graph.

 ### InfoSec DevOps

+This example demonstrates some of my self-taught efforts with cloud-based DevOps.
-I moved everything from usb-based "golden image" virtualbox ISOs, to full code-as-infrastructure DevOps.
+It involved moving virtual machines from usb-based "golden image" virtualbox ISOs to full code-as-infrastructure DevOps.

-* I used Packer to automate the preparation of a raw image of Debian-based Kali OS to be able to run on Google Cloud (cheaper for students than AWS).
+* I used `packer` to automate the preparation of a raw image of Debian-based Kali OS to be able to run on Google Cloud (GCP -- it's cheaper for students than AWS).
-* I used virt-manager on a gcp-launched kali image (that's nested virtualization!) so students can launch several "penetration testing lab" virtual machines for class assignments.
+* I used `virt-manager` on a gcp-launched kali image (that's nested virtualization!) so students can launch several "penetration testing lab" virtual machines for class assignments.
-* I used vagrant and chef to provision the virtual machine images.
-Vagrant means that I can update the vagrant build script, and have students download and rerun the script to get fixed VM images, if needed.
-I used chef because that's what metasploitable3 uses, and I wanted to be able to contribute back to metasploitable3.
+* I used `vagrant` and `chef` to provision the virtual machine images.
+The use of Vagrant  means that I can update the vagrant build script and have students download and rerun the script to get fixed VM images mid-semester, if needed.
+I used chef because that is what metasploitable3 uses, and I wanted to be able to contribute back to metasploitable3.
-* I used terraform to launch a vpn server and a vulnerable midterm assessment server for _each student team_.
-  The vulnerable servers are only accessible via a connection to the given vpn server, _except_ that ssh is open to the world so that I can ssh in and fix images if needed, via ansible.
+* I used `terraform` to launch a separate subnet, vpn server, and vulnerable midterm assessment server for each student team.
+The vulnerable servers are only accessible via a connection to the given vpn server, _except_ that ssh is open to the world so that I can ssh in and fix images if needed, via `ansible`.

 ## Professional Affiliations